ethanKletschke/TSX-Portfolio-App/README.md

 - Development Environment: Ubuntu (WSL)
   - Initially tested on MS Edge, mostly tested on Mozilla Firefox
     - Screenshots taken from output on Firefox
+    - Please let me know about any styling abnormalities on Webkit browsers (Especially Safari)
 - Technologies used:
   - NPM
   - Node.js